Pintool Regions

 > python <kit>/misc/cntrl_client.py /tmp/ctrl_file.32564

-The controller will fire the event once the alarm reaches the triggering condition.
+The controller fires the event once the alarm reaches the triggering condition.
 The instruction count alarm specifically works in a basic block granularity.
-The event will be fired at the beginning of a basic-block, when the current icount + the number of instructions within the basic-block, exceed the value defined in the controller, for triggering the event.
+The event is fired at the beginning of a basic-block (BBL), when the current icount plus the number of instructions within the BBL exceed the value defined in the controller for triggering the event.

-Some events were modified to be more accurate, and they are triggers in the specific instructions and not in the basic block: address, ssc, isa-extension, isa-category.
+Some events were modified to be more accurate: They are triggers in the specific instructions and not in the basic block: address, ssc, isa-extension, and isa-category.

-Please note that using the controller for specifying region of interest for tracing with pinplay has special handling.
+Note Using the controller for specifying a region of interest for tracing with PinPlay has special handling.
 The start and stop events always act on all the threads.
-Due to implementation limitations, there is a small delay between the exact instruction on which the event is fired and when it is actually start or stop the region.
+Due to implementation limitations, there is a small delay between the exact instruction on which the event is fired and when it is actually starts or stops the region.

-period: number of instructions before next sampling starts.
+• period: number of instructions before the next sampling starts

 The alarm can be used to define multiple regions based on instruction count.